SreeniEadara/disguvery/README.md

 Download the files from the repository and extract the files to a folder of your liking (typically this folder will be called `disguvery-main`).
 There should be a folder called `disguvery` and in this folder you should now see a selection of python scripts, including `disguvery.py`.

-The software does not need to be installed, but can be started right away.
+View installation instructions below.
+The recommended method involves creating a virtual environment for DisGUVery using the Python environment manager Miniforge.
+Once you have installed Miniforge on your computer, an environment for DisGUVery can be created with a single command.

 To launch the program, start the command window and navigate to the folder where the code is saved.
+Activate the environment according to the instructions below (they will differ based on the installation method you used).
 Then, the software can be started by calling the `disguvery.py` file using the `python` command.
 For example, in Windows if we are working on the `D:`drive, where we have the folder of  `disguvery-main`, we can type:

 ```
 D:\> cd disguvery-main\disguvery
 D:\disguvery-main\disguvery> python disguvery.py
 ```

 *Note: if you start your command prompt or terminal in another drive, e.g. `C:` , just type `D:` in the terminal to change to drive D:*

-When running the software for the first time, you might encounter that some required packages are missing or not up to date.
-Use `pip` to install missing packages and to update outdated packages.
-If you need to change your packages versions, and/or install anything new, we recommend to create a virtual environment with the requirements for DisGUVery as to not interfere with your normal installation.
-You can find a step-by-step guide below.

 ## Installation Options
  - Anaconda / Miniforge (recommended)